 So we set out upon that 7-minute “walk of doom.”
 It went without issue, though admittedly I showed up to the domestic terminal covered in sweat.
 I checked my bag as my flight was scheduled to depart in 2 hours.
 Except, I was in Venezuela.

-Venezuela: Delays on Delays
+~ Venezuela…Expect Delays on Delays ~

 Suspecting that I was in for a long wait, I headed over to the domestic terminal’s premium lounge and checked in with my Priority Pass.
 It looked alright, but the Wi-Fi was down and there was no coffee or alcohol.

 Perplexed, I headed over to Subway to spend those Bolivars and make some friends before my flight to Ciudad Bolivar, a base city for Venezuela tourism.

 Rather than arrive in Ciudad Bolivar at 7 PM as scheduled, I arrived a bit past midnight.
 A driver took me to a rather nice traveler’s lodge and announced he return at 4:30 AM to take me to the Orinoco Delta.
 In the morning, the driver – José I believe was his name – had no shortage of anecdotes.

 His company, like many others, was driven out by the Maduro government in a bid to cleanse Venezuela of ‘foreigner capitalist poison.’
 Left without work, José was now driving me to a place where ‘work’ took on a different meaning.

 At 9 AM that day, we arrived to a small port village of an Orinoco tributary, where the local indigenous peoples, the Warao, were unloading goods recently brought in from Trinidad & Tobago.